00ElliotSop/502-Error-Fix-for-Bolt-CloudPanel/readme.md

-#Fix To The 502 Error Using Nginx with CloudPanel & Bolt
+###Fix To The 502 Error Using Nginx with CloudPanel & Bolt

+Use the vite.config.ts file and replace with one in your repository